Enhanced stability of pressure relief valves: mechanistic design and analysis

-To understand the diagram, note the two special pseudo equilibrium points; $S_1: (x,p)=(x_{\rm stop},1.1 p_{\rm set})$ which is at the valve capacity as the same for standard design, and $S_2: (x,p) =(x_{\rm stop} , p_{\rm fold})$, which is the point where blowdown would occur.
-Thus a typical pressure-relief event would typically proceed via the a {\em hysteresis loop} following the four stages illustrated by the corresponding numbers Fig.~\ref{fig:stopper_below_fold}: \begin{enumerate} \item The valve is closed but tank pressure accumulates until it reaches the set pressure; \item The valve then quickly pops open and settles on the upper stop via a brief low-energy chattering sequence; \item As the pressure continues to increase, the valve remains at the upper stopper, along the pseudo equilibrium branch $S_1$--$S_2$.
-At some point, before reaching $S_2$, the pressure will start to decrease, while the valve remains in pseudo equilibrium; \item The pressure decreases through $p_{\rm set}$ and continues towards the point $S_2$.
+To understand the diagram, note the two special pseudo-equilibrium points; $S_1: (x,p)=(x_{\rm stop},1.1 p_{\rm set})$ which corresponds to the same valve capacity as in the standard design, and $S_2: (x,p) =(x_{\rm stop}, p_{\rm fold})$, which is the point where blowdown would occur.
+Thus a typical pressure-relief event would typically proceed via a {\em hysteresis loop} following the four stages illustrated by the corresponding numbers in Fig.~\ref{fig:stopper_below_fold}: \begin{enumerate} \item The valve is closed but tank pressure accumulates until it reaches the set pressure; \item The valve then quickly pops open and settles on the upper stop via a brief low-energy chattering sequence; \item As the pressure continues to increase, the valve remains at the upper stop, along the pseudo equilibrium branch $S_1$--$S_2$.
+At some point, before reaching $S_2$, the pressure starts to decrease, while the valve remains in pseudo equilibrium; \item The pressure decreases through $p_{\rm set}$ and continues towards the point $S_2$.
 At this point, the pseudo equilibrium becomes unstable and the valve now quickly closes.
 As the pressure is now below $p_{\rm set}$, we say that the over-pressure has been relieved. \end{enumerate} We shall return to a full analysis of the dynamics in Fig.~\ref{fig:stopper_below_fold} in \cref{sec:stability} below.